 Many diets lack key nutrients.
-We choose ingredients that help fill butrient gaps.
-A 100g serving of our cereal provides [50%] of recommended daily allowances of iron, [7%] of calcium, and [8%] of daily folate and 10% of vitamin A.
+We choose ingredients that help fill nutrient gaps.
+A 100g serving of our cereal provides around 50% of recommended daily allowances of iron, 10% of calcium, 10% of daily folate and 10% of vitamin A.

 Plant-rich diets are loaded with vitamins, however those living on plants alone don’t get enough of one vitamin: vitamin B12.
 Made by the bacteria and algae in the river water we used to drink, water treatment now removes it.
 We add some so that a single serving of our cereals gives you the recommended daily dose.
 We also add vitamin D3, the sunshine vitamin, because most of us spend most of our lives inside and don’t get enough.

-These small vitamin additions correct for positive changes in our lifestyle: clean water and lower exposure to the sun’s damaging UV radiation.
+These small vitamin additions correct for positive lifestyle changes: clean water and lower exposure to the sun’s damaging UV radiation.

 3 0.83 grams per kg of body weight – source World Health Organisation